martzyx/clerkshortcutpro/README.md

 To change the default keyboard shortcuts, click on the input field for the shortcut you want to modify and press the desired key.
 The input field will be automatically updated with the selected key.

-To enable/disable the Delete Search Designs button, click on the checkbox.

 Click the "Save Settings" button to save your changes.

 Remember, this extension is meant to enhance your navigation and user experience within the my.clerk.io interface.
 I hope you find them useful and time-saving.